shadow-robot/sr-build-tools/documentation/test_procedure.md

 After running the production script make sure to switch user to **hand**.

+##Using X with Docker##
-If you want to check Docker graphical interface, you need to install X11 and openssh on your machine (docker image has it already).
+If you want to check Docker graphical interface, you need to install X11 and openssh on your machine (docker image has these already).
-Make sure you initialize the openssh on Docker.
+Make sure to initialize the openssh on Docker image.
 ```bash
 sudo /etc/init.d/ssh start
 ```